freage/java-2D-games/README.md

 to start the **Tick games menu**, where you can choose between Snake (ordinary snake on a torus), Advanced Snake (it has levels with different topologies) and Tetris.

+### Software requirements
+The latest changes were developed in Java 11, but the code probably supports Java 7, the version I learnt when I took my OOP course and wrote the base for this repository.
+You also need `make` support to run the Makefiles.
+To edit the UML diagram, you need the Dia editor.

 Code and design overview
 -------------------